 Clean up Time

 Once I finished painting and started cleaning up, I found this on my table:

 It never occurred to me to spread the newspaper out that much!
 I (clearly) didn’t realize how much the paint was splashing and spraying.

-Fortunately, the table is sealed beyond belief.
-And, I chose acrylic paint and now for the payoff.
+Fortunately, the table is sealed beyond belief and I chose acrylic paint.

 I wiped up all that paint with nothing but water.

 I assume this is because I caught this debacle quickly (note the smudge).
 However, I left the kitchen while this first coat was drying and didn’t realize I didn’t get all the spots.
 When I came back, I found them.
 It took a little more elbow grease this time, but they still came up with just water.

 Here’s the finished side: